NREL/HPC/docs/Documentation/Systems/Vermilion/modules.md

 # Vermilion Modules and Applications
 *This page describes how to activate and use the modules available on Vermilion.
 Modules are not available by default on the machine.
 This page discusses how to enable them.*

 The page [Running on Vermilion](./running.md) describes running on Vermilion in more detail including a description of the hardware, partitions, and simple build and run scripts.
-For performance recommendations and sample scripts for running specific applications, please see the [Applications](../../Applications/ansys.md) section.
+For performance recommendations and sample scripts for running specific applications, please see the pages in the "Applications" section.

 The Vermilion HPC cluster marries traditional HPC deployments and modern cloud architectures, both using the OpenHPC infrastructure, and [Spack](https://spack.io).